sashaivanovaPro/sashaivanovaPro/README.md

 #### My Current Focus & Goals 🎯

-* Actively seeking a job as a Junior Frontend Developer</li>
+* Actively seeking a job as a Frontend Developer</li>
 * Improving my skills in React ecosystem and TypeScript</li>
 * Working on projects with clean, maintainable code</li>
 * Learning more about modern frontend architectures and patterns</li>